softcoder404/JetpackCompose-Pathway/README.md

 * Fork this repo
 * Open the link on each pathway, and ensure you complete all the codelab
 * Take Quiz
-* Push your final code to the correspondent pathway branch
+* Push your final code to the corresponding pathway branch
 * Move to the next Pathway
 * Be consistent👌
 * Happy Learning 🥰😍